<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1428396443888464&amp;ev=PageView&amp;noscript=1">

 In order to explain our favorite budget option here, let’s use a medical analogy: If the Givi Outbacks above were a scalpel, the Tusk Panniers you see here would be a chainsaw.
 Both bags will make the cut, but one will be much cleaner.

 Technically, these bags do all the same things for a third of the price.
-They’re made from solid welded aluminum, they’re lockable (both the lids and the bags themselves), they’re 100% waterproof, and they even include tie down points for strapping down extra luggage.
+They’re made from solid welded aluminum, they’re lockable (both the lids and the bags themselves), they’re 100% waterproof, and they even include tie-down points for add-ons.

 Yes, they look like they’re made from old filing cabinets and yes, you could call them glorified ammo boxes.
-Still, they’re completely lockable, completely waterproof, and virtually indestructible.
+Still, they’re fully lockable, completely waterproof, and virtually indestructible.
+Aren't you just gonna cover them with stickers anyways?

-They also work with pretty much any standard “square” luggage rack, so there’s no need to buy the Tusk brand rack if you’re already got one on your rig.
+They also work with pretty much any standard “square” luggage rack, so there’s no need to buy the Tusk-branded rack if you’ve already got one on your rig.

 Bottom line: If you want hard adventure motorcycle luggage and don’t care about the “bling” factor, there’s no better game in town.